panxchen/panxchen.github.io/_pages/teaching.md

    * Fall 2025 at University of Colorado-Boulder

 * Environmental Economics
-   * Fall 2025 University of Colorado-Boulder
+   * Fall 2025 at University of Colorado-Boulder

 * Principles of Macroeconomics
-  * Spring 2025 University of Colorado-Boulder
+  * Spring 2025 at University of Colorado-Boulder

   [comment]: # ( * Average Teaching Evaluation Score: 4.98/6 )

 * Principles of Microeconomics
-  * Fall 2021 – Fall 2023, Fall 2024 University of Colorado-Boulder
+  * Fall 2021 – Fall 2023, Fall 2024 at University of Colorado-Boulder

   [comment]: # (* Average Teaching Evaluation Score: 5.15/6 )